google-deepmind/deepmind-research/satore/README.md

-# Satore: First-order logic saturation with atomic rewriting
+# Satore: First-order logic saturation with atom rewriting

-This is a first-order logic resolution based theorem prover in CNF without equality, but with atom rewrite rules.
+Satore is a first-order logic resolution based theorem prover in CNF without equality, but with atom rewrite rules.
 New rewrite rules can be discovered during the proof search, potentially reducing exponentially the search space.